30 point checklist for Powerful Landing pages

 1. Compelling Headline

-The title of the page needs to be catchy, compelling and relevant to the theme/ad depicted on the landing page.
+The title of the landing page needs to be catchy, compelling and relevant to the theme/ad depicted on the landing page.

 It should be concise, click-worthy and descriptive to give a clear idea about the page to the users and grab their attention.
-Make sure to keep it simple and no more than 10-20 words for maximum impact.
+Make sure to keep it simple and no more than 10-20 words for the maximum impact.